Can I Get My Security Deposit Back?

 If the Landlord did not Follow These Rules

-If you paid a deposit you have to sue to collect, but did not get a check-in list, a written rental agreement, a statement of where the deposit is held, or anything else required by the law, tell the judge that your landlord should not be able to charge you for any damages that you disagree with.
-That is, argue that the landlord should not profit from breaking the law.
+If you paid a deposit you have to sue to get back, but did not get a check-in list, a written rental agreement, a statement of where the deposit is held, or anything else the law requires, tell the judge your landlord should not be able to charge you for any damages you disagree with.
+The landlord should not profit from breaking the law.

-- If the landlord does not give you a checklist, you may sue to get your deposit back and also get costs plus attorney's fees.
+*If the landlord does not give you a checklist, you may sue to get your deposit back and get costs plus attorney's fees.

 Give Written Notice that you are Moving Out.